John Major: Second Major ministry (1992–1997)

-On 9 April 1992, Major called an election.
-To the surprise of many pollsters, the Conservatives won a majority, with 336 seats, and earning 41.9% of the vote.
-With a high turnout, the Conservatives earned over 14 million votes which remains a record in any UK general election.
-This was the Conservatives' fourth consecutive election victory.
-Neil Kinnock was replaced by John Smith as Labour leader and Leader of the Opposition in 1992.

 On 16 September 1992, the pound sterling crashed out of the European Exchange Rate Mechanism after the Chancellor of the Exchequer Norman Lamont had invested heavily in trying to keep it there, adjusting interest rates four times in one day.
 This event would later be called Black Wednesday.
-Despite the recession finally ending in 1993, the Conservatives' popularity didn't improve.
-Major's second ministry was also defined by conflicts within the Conservative Party regarding Europe after the government's defeat on the Maastricht Treaty.
+Despite the recession finally ending in 1993, the Conservatives' popularity did not improve.
+Major's second ministry was also defined by conflicts within the Conservative Party regarding Europe following the government's defeat on the Maastricht Treaty.

 On 12 May 1994, John Smith died from a heart attack and was replaced by Tony Blair who continued Labour's modernisation under the slogan of "New Labour".
 Some polling at the end of 1994 and the start of 1995 had Labour with a vote share of over 60%.
-The Tories remained divided over this era and with an attempt to silence his critics, Major resigned as Party leader.
+The Tories remained divided over this era and in an attempt to silence his critics, Major resigned as Party leader.
 In the leadership election, Major comfortably beat John Redwood in June 1995.
 Following a string of by-election defeats, the Conservatives' majority of 21 had been eroded by 13 December 1996.

 In the 1997 election on 1 May 1997, Labour won a 179-seat majority, ending their eighteen years in opposition.
-This was the worst general election result of the 20th century for the Conservatives, seeing the loss of all the party's seats in Wales and Scotland.
-Major's term ended with his resignation on 2 May 1997.
-He was succeeded as prime minister by Blair.
+This was the worst general election result since the First World War at the time for the Conservatives (the Conservatives would suffer a much larger defeat 27 years later in 2024), seeing the loss of all the party's seats in Wales and Scotland.
+On the morning of 2 May 1997, on his final departure from Downing Street to offer his resignation to Queen Elizabeth II, Major announced his intention to step down as leader of the Conservative Party, stating in his exit speech that "when the curtain falls, it's time to get off the stage".
+He was succeeded as prime minister by Tony Blair.